 This topic describes how to use Database Backup (DBS) to restore a MySQL database from a logical backup.

-The database is backed up.
-For more information, see Back up an ApsaraDB RDS for MySQL, PolarDB for MySQL, or self-managed MySQL instance by using logical backup.
+A MySQL database is backed up.
+For more information, see Back up an ApsaraDB RDS for MySQL instance or a self-managed MySQL database by using logical backup.

-- In the left-side navigation pane, click Backup Schedules.
-On the Backup Schedules page, select a region in the upper-left corner.
+In the left-side navigation pane, click Backup Schedules.
+In the top navigation bar, select a region.

 - On the Backup Schedules page, find the ID of your backup schedule and click Manage in the Actions column.